nicoglennon/nico-md/projects/index.md

 An iOS app made for those of us living one day at a time.
 Coming soon to the App Store!

-## 💖 Emosh
+## 🛹 Zero Skips

-[Emosh](https://emosh.substack.com) is a personally-curated 7-track playlist dropping every week.
-Subscribe [here](https://emosh.substack.com) to get it right in your inbox on Tuesday mornings.
+[Zero Skips](https://zeroskips.com) is a 7-track, zero-skips playlist dropping every week.
+Subscribe [here](https://zeroskips.substack.com/welcome) to get it in your inbox Tuesday mornings.

 ## 🐀 Another Day in the Simulation